 Sho Kubota Web

-Sho is active in a field of modern music as well with excellent musician 's.
+Sho is very active in a field of modern music as well with excellent musician 's.
 He has commissioned over 100 new pieces to contemporary composers all over the world.
 One of the most active collaboration nowaday is with Lugano Percussion Ensemble.
 Recently he joined a concert tour to Iran (Tcheknavorian 80 festival) and Bolivia.
 Many upcoming concerts are already planed in coming years.

 As a soloist, in 2017, he premiered Masahiro Ishijima’s Timpani concerto with Kuopio Symphony Orchestra conducted by Ryusuke Numajiri.
 He is also a member of Amigasa Trio (Finland), Quintet Rinasai (Japan) and Duo EnpA (Japan).